alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-09-17-adventures-in-the-terraform-dsl-part-vii-resource-for_each-in-terraform-0.12.6.md

 }
 ```

+Note that the toset() function needs to be used because there is no other way to declare a set in Terraform.

-And note well that comment there in the code (lifted from the docs):
+Also note well that comment there in the code, which I copied from the docs:

 > each.key and each.value are the same for a set

-Beware hack!
-I guess since the example in the docs here uses each.key then it's best to use each.key rather than value?
-I would have been otherwise inclined to use each.value.
-I suppose as long as consistency is observed this won't cause too much trouble.
+Beware of this!
+This seems quite surprising and could lead to quite confusing code, especially if each.key and each.value are both used.
+I would be inclined to only ever use each.value to keep the code readable.

 ## Resource syntax in Terraform